-If no, then consider taking the computer literacy requirement or FYE 105 as your first online class or taking a hybrid class before enrolling in fully online classes.
+If no, then consider taking a digital literacy course or FYE 105 as your first online class or taking a hybrid class before enrolling in fully online classes.

 Any KCTCS college campus and most public libraries provide students with the computers and software needed to succeed in online classes.
 Most students find they want access to this material at home, but be sure your home computer is ready for the task.